MicrochipTech/fpga-hls-examples/Training1/readme.md

 ## Revision 10

+Updated document for outdated figures and for SmartHLS™ 2025.1 release.

+## Revision 11

-Updated document for outdated figures and for SmartHLS™ 2026.1 release.
+Updated document for outdated figures and for SmartHLS™ 2025.2 release.

-## Revision 1
+## Revision 12

 Updated document for outdated figures and for SmartHLS™ 2026.1 release.